r24xtech/GoFunctions/README.md

 **Pointers**
 * Pointers reference a location in memory where a value is stored rather than the value itself.
-* In Go, a pointer is represented using an asterisk (*) followed by the type of the storedvalue.
+* In Go, a pointer is represented using an asterisk (*) followed by the type of the stored value.
 In the zero function, xPtr is a pointer to an int.
 * An asterisk is also used to dereference pointer variables.
 Dereferencing a pointer gives us access to the value the pointer points to.
 * Finally, we use the & operator to find the address of a variable. &x returns a *int(pointer to an int) because x is an int.
 * &x in main and xPtr in zero refer to the same memory location.